 The center's goal, according to its website, is to train 5 million professionals by 2020 to identify and prevent human trafficking, targeting eight largely untapped fields: education, health, labor and employment, immigration and migration, criminal justice, social services, journalism and the corporate sector.

 "There are an estimated 27 million people in the world who are enslaved.
 Last year, 47,000 of those people were identified, which is fewer than 1 percent of the people who are enslaved," Sreeharsha said.
-"What that means is that people who are in slave-like conditions are not able to access the protections and rights that the
+"What that means is that people who are in slave-like conditions are not able to access the protections and rights that the laws allow for them.
+And that's because they don't understand what trafficking is.
+There's still so little awareness about it.

 "A trafficked person might interface with just one person, and it may not be a law enforcement officer or a nonprofit worker; it might be a teacher, a health care provider, someone in the corporate sector who is looking at their supply chains and whether there is forced labor there," she said.